bloominstituteoftechnology/cs-module-project-iterative-sorting/src/iterative_sorting/README.md

 1. Start with current index = 0

-2. For all indices EXCEPT the last index:
+2. For all indexes EXCEPT the last index:

     a.
 Loop through elements on right-hand-side
     of current index and find the smallest element